-87. Each supervisor shall provide a written gist to the Division Commander by the end of the shift documenting the supervisor's preliminary determination of the appropriateness of the use of force, including whether the force was reasonable and within policy; whether the injuries appear proportionate to the use of force described; and summaries of subject, witness, and officer statements.

-88. Each supervisor shall complete and document a use of force supervisory investigation using a supervisor's Use of Force Report within 72 hours of learning of the use of force.
+- officer and the subject's injuries.
+NOPD will train all of its supervisors on the factors to consider when evaluating credibility, incorporating credibility instructions provided to jurors.
+Where a reasonable and trained supervisor would determine that there may have been misconduct, the supervisor shall immediately notify FIT to respond to the scene. - 87.
+Each supervisor shall provide a written gist to the Division Commander by the end of the shift documenting the use of force, including a summary of the force incident, the level of force used, the location of the incident, all involved officers, and the force tracking number. - 88.
+Each supervisor shall complete and document a use of force supervisory investigation using a supervisor's Use of Force Report within 72 hours of learning of the use of force.
 Any extension to this 72-hour deadline must be authorized by a Division Commander.
-This Report shall include:

-a) the supervisor's narrative description of the incident, including a precise description of the evidence that either justifies or fails to justify the officer's conduct based on the supervisor's independent review of the facts and circumstances of the incident;

-b) documentation of all evidence that was gathered, including names, phone numbers, and addresses of witnesses to the incident.
+This Report shall include: - a) the supervisor's narrative description of the incident, including a precise description of the evidence that either justifies or fails to justify the officer's conduct based on the supervisor's independent review of the facts and circumstances of the incident; - b) documentation of all evidence that was gathered, including names, phone numbers, and addresses of witnesses to the incident.
 In situations in which there are no known witnesses, the report shall specifically state this fact.
 In situations in which witnesses were present but circumstances prevented the author of the report from determining the identification, phone number or address of those witnesses, the report shall state the reasons why.
-The report should also include all available identifying information for anyone who refuses to provide a statement;

-c) the names of all other NOPD employees witnessing the use of force;

-d) the investigating supervisor's evaluation of the use of force, based on the supervisor's review of the evidence gathered, including a determination of whether the officer's actions appear to be within NOPD policy and consistent with state and federal law; and an assessment of the incident for tactical and training implications, including whether the use of force may have been avoided through the use of de-escalation techniques or lesser force options; and e) documentation of any non-disciplinary corrective action taken.
+The report should also include all available identifying information for anyone who refuses to provide a statement; - c) the names of all other NOPD employees witnessing the use of force; - d) the investigating supervisor's evaluation of the use of force, based on the supervisor's review of the evidence gathered, including a determination of whether the officer's actions appear to be within NOPD policy and consistent with state and federal law; and an assessment of the incident for tactical and training implications, including whether the use of force may have been avoided through the use of de-escalation techniques or lesser force options; and - e) documentation of any non-disciplinary corrective action taken. - 89.
+Upon completion of the supervisor's Use of Force Report, the investigating supervisor shall forward the report through their chain of command to the ICO (if applicable) and/or

-89. Upon completion of the supervisor's Use of Force Report, the investigating supervisor shall forward the report through their chain of command to the ICO (if applicable) and/or Division Commander, who shall review the report to ensure that it is complete and that the findings are supported using the preponderance of the evidence standard.
+Division Commander, who shall review the report to ensure that it is complete and that the findings are supported using the preponderance of the evidence standard.
 The Division Commander and/or ICO shall order additional investigation when it appears that there is additional relevant evidence that may assist in resolving inconsistencies or improve the reliability or credibility of the findings.